KalanaRatnayake/yolo_ros/README.md

 ## Docker Usage

+To use GPU with docker while on AMD64 systems, install [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) with given instructions.

 ### Docker Compose based use

 Add the following snippet under `services` to any compose.yaml file to add this container.